Atlanta Pedestrian Accident Lawyer

 A personal injury victim is eligible to recover compensatory damages for their injuries.
 Under certain circumstances, they can also recover punitive damages.
 Compensatory damages are designed to make up for any financial losses that you might have experienced as a result of your injuries.
 They can include medical care expenses, the costs of future medical treatment, current or future lost wages because of your inability to work, as well as compensation for pain and suffering and/or mental and physical trauma caused by the accident.
 Other recoverable compensatory damages include those for loss of consortium, loss of enjoyment of life, disfigurement, or future caretaking expenses.

 Punitive damages are designed to punish the responsible party for their actions.
 In Georgia, punitive damages are typically only available when the defendant’s actions showed willful misconduct, malice or that entire want of care which would raise the presumption of conscious indifference to consequences.
-For example, if a driver causes an accident while he or she is severely intoxicated, that driver might be liable to pay punitive damages to the accident victim.
+For example, if an accident is caused by a driver that is severely intoxicated, that driver might be liable to pay punitive damages to the accident victim.
 A skilled Atlanta pedestrian accident lawyer will be able to explain whether punitive damages are potentially recoverable in your case.

 What If I am Partially at Fault?